skip to main content

 Dersingham Walking Group ...

 The Dersingham Walking Group was founded in 2005 to provide people from the village with the opportunity to enjoy guided country walks in the area.
-There are usually two walks each month, usually on the second and fourth Wednesday, with full details given in Village Voice and on this website.
-Each walk has a leader and is usually between 4 and 5 easy miles taking a couple of hours or so.
+There are normally two walks each month, usually on the second and fourth Wednesday, with full details given in Village Voice and on this website.
+Each walk has a leader and is typically between 4 and 5 easy miles taking a couple of hours or so.
 Why not get some fresh air, exercise and enjoy our wonderful countryside, you'll be in good company!

 Our Next Walks...

-Wednesday July 10 2.00pm
+Wednesday September 24th 2.00pm

-Wednesday August 28 2.00pm
+Wednesday October 8th 2.00pm

-Wednesday September 11 2.00pm
+Wednesday October 22nd 2.00pm

-See the glory of late summer in the Norfolk countryside with this circular walk around the footpaths of Courtyard Farm.
-About 4 miles of delightful countryside.
-Start from the car park on the left off the minor Ringstead to Burnham road, about 0.7 miles east of Ringstead TF722 405.
-Leader: Stephen Martyn 07879 885516.
+Start point: Start from the car park on the left off the minor Ringstead to Burnham road, about 0.7 miles east of Ringstead TF 722 405.

 Country walking is a real joy, and it's good for you ...